Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

     1. Check that the BGP peering sessions are established.

         This check will need to be run after all worker node have been rebooted.
-        Ensure that the checks have been run to check BGP peering sessions on the spine switches \(instructions will vary for Aruba and Mellanox switches\)
+        Ensure that the checks have been run to check BGP peering sessions on the spine switches \(instructions will vary for Aruba and Mellanox switches\).

-        If there are BGP Peering sessions that are not `ESTABLISHED` on either switch, refer to [Check BGP Status and Reset Sessions](../network/metallb_bgp/Check_BGP_Status_and_Reset_Sessions.md).
+        If there are BGP Peering sessions that are not `ESTABLISHED` on either switch, then refer to [Check BGP Status and Reset Sessions](../network/metallb_bgp/Check_BGP_Status_and_Reset_Sessions.md).

 1. Ensure that no nodes are in a `failed` state in CFS.